xMdb/hypixel-guild-chat-bot/README.md

 # Who's it for?

 This application is for people who are into self-hosting their own applications on server infrastructures or on their own PC.
+If you don't know how to, don't worry!
+In the [new version](https://github.com/xMdb/hypixel-guild-chat-ts), you will be able to host your own fully-featured guild chat bot in just a couple of clicks!
+Updates will be provided on the website (coming soon) and via [my Twitter](https://twitter.com/xMdbMatt).

 # Installation